clio-lang/clio/docs/source/tutorial/async.rst

 .. tabbed:: Browser

   .. attention::
-    The ``fetch`` function is a browser only function, switch to the Node tab to see how you can run this example when targetting Node.
+    The ``fetch`` function used in the example below is a browser only function, switch to the Node tab to see how you can run this example when targetting Node.

   .. playground::
     :height: 400